Yates-zyh/All_You_Need_Is_Camera/README.md

 # All You Need Is Camera

-An interactive framework based on YOLOv8-Pose that allows users to interact with games using a standard camera.
+An interactive framework based on YOLOv11-Pose that allows users to interact with games using just a standard camera-no special equipment required.

 ## Project Overview

-"All You Need Is Camera" is a framework that utilizes computer vision technology, specifically human pose estimation, to enable users to interact with games through a camera.
-This project uses the YOLOv8-Pose model to detect the user's pose in real-time and converts pose data into game control signals.
+**'All You Need Is Camera'** is a framework that utilizes computer vision technology, specifically human pose estimation, to enable users to interact with games through a camera.
+This project uses the **YOLOv11-Pose** model to detect the user's pose in real-time and converts pose data into game control signals.
+The best part?
+No special equipment is required-just a standard camera.

 Currently implemented game examples:

-- **Falling-Note Rhythm Game**: Similar to dance mats or music rhythm games, players move their hands and feet to hit notes falling on the screen.
+- **Cytus-like Rhythm Game**: Similar to dance mats or music rhythm games, players move their hands and feet to hit notes on the screen.
+In this game, notes fall along the screen, and players must position their hands or feet in the appropriate positions to 'hit' the notes as they appear in the judgment area.

+## Features

+- **Game Generation**: Dynamic game note generation based on upload video.
+- **User Calibration**: Calibration of user position and camera angle using **ViT** to minimize the impact of the camera's position and angle.
+- **Pose Detection**: The system uses **YOLOv11-Pose** to detect 17 key points of human pose and translates them into interactive game controls.
+- **Object Interaction**: In addition to body pose interaction, users can use objects like a **fan** or **basketball** to interact with the notes and further personalize the dance map.
+- **Types of Notes**: There are different types of notes in the game such as hit notes, swap notes, hold notes, and turn-around notes.

 ## Installation